makramalla/mousegazecontroller/README.md

 This starts the projects and provides two different outputs:
 - Controlling the mouse movements using the Webcam **OR** produces an output video that displays the coordinates of the mouse based on the processed input video
 ![GazeEstimationCoordinates](https://github.com/makramalla/mousegazecontroller/blob/master/Gaze-Coordinates.png?raw=true)
-- Model Loading and Inference Time for eeach model for further analysis
+- Model Loading and Inference Time for each model for further analysis
 ```console
 The model load time for the FaceDetection Model is 0.217 seconds
 The model load time for the LandMarks Model is 0.093 seconds